Burnout isn’t an excuse for not delivering that picky Millennials came up with.

 - Mental health issues and workplace stress cost the US economy ~$500B annually.

-- 51% of employees perform worse than they could have if not for burnout stimuli (e.g., lack of support, stress, work overload, poor role clarity).
+- 51% of employees would perform better if not for burnout stimuli (e.g., lack of support, stress, work overload, poor role clarity).

-- Depression (possible burnout outcome) can cost companies $51B in lowered productivity alone.
+- Depression (a possible burnout outcome) can cost companies $51B in lowered productivity alone.

 How to Cope with Burnout